kdaily/aws-cli/proposals/pr-contrib-guide.md

 review process and sets community expectations around communications to move a contribution forward.

-Figure A demonstrates what the process would be at a high level.
+Figure A demonstrates a high level view of the proposed process.

-![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.") **Figure A: Flowchart of contribution guide review process.**
+![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")
+**Figure A: Flowchart of contribution guide review process.**

 Maintainers will actively review GitHub issues for feature requests to determine